JULIE YOUNG, ESQ.

 MARIE Y. CHOI

 Marie Choi is a fashion stylist and creative consultant based in Brooklyn.
-She has worked with clients such as Nike, Solange Knowles, and VICE, and has contributes to the development team for the non-profit, Apex for Youth.
+She has worked with clients such as Nike, Solange Knowles, and VICE, and has contributed to the benefits team for the non-profit, Apex for Youth.

 She holds a B.A. in East Asian Studies and Sociology from Rutgers University.
 She also studied Fashion Design at F.I.T. and Classical Voice at Manhattan School of Music.

-Utilizing her diverse creative background and interests, Marie works with the leadership team to oversee the creative direction and management of The TIDE Film Festival.
-Fueled by her dedication to promoting lasting cultural awareness, she is proud to contribute to a movement that champions storytellers who are boldly challenging the mainstream narrative in film.
+Utilizing her diverse creative background and interests, Marie works with the TIDEFF leadership team to oversee branding and marketing via creative content and community partnerships.
+Fueled by her dedication to promoting lasting cultural awareness, she is proud to contribute to a movement that champions those who are boldly challenging the mainstream narrative in film.

 DIRECTOR OF PROGRAMMING